 - Simple:* Scrum is not a process, technique, or definitive method.
 It is only a framework that gives you broad guidelines, and you are free to use techniques that work best for your project/industry.
 The guidelines that Scrum prescribes are few and easy to follow.
 If you have heard of other project management methodologies like PMP, you will realize that it takes months to know all the terminology.*

-- Difficult to Master: Well, if the Scrum is lightweight and simple, how come it’s difficult to master?
+- Difficult to Master: Well, if the Scrum is lightweight and simple, how come it's difficult to master?
 The best analogy is a chess game.
 If you have ever played that, you will realize that there are only six types of pieces (King, Queen, Rooks, Bishop, Knight, and Pawn).
 If you spend a day, you will quickly learn how these pieces work.
-However, people spend years to master chess.
+However, people spend years mastering chess.
 Similarly, if you study the Scrum guide for a day, you will get all the concepts.
 However, it takes years and experience to master it.

 It was born out of the manufacturing industry in the 1980s and subsequently extended by the software development industry as an agile methodology that can replace the waterfall method.
 Ken Schwaber and Jeff Sutherland formally came up with Scrum in 1995.
 In 2001 Ken, Jeff, and other leaders got together and came up with an Agile Manifesto that outlined broad guidelines for Agile methodology.
 Ken and Jeff published the first Scrum Guide in 2010.